nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to settle with a person.
-2. Spend n Split informs the user that all the outstanding balance with the person have been settled.
+2. Spend N Split informs the user that all the outstanding balance with the person have been settled.
-3. Spend n Split shows the list of contacts.
+3. Spend N Split shows the list of contacts.

 Use case ends.

 **Extensions**
 * 1a.
 Person does not exist in the contact list.
   * 1a1.
-Spend n Split informs the user that the person does not exist in the contact list.
+Spend N Split informs the user that the person does not exist in the contact list.
   * Use case ends.

 * 1b.
 User does not have an outstanding balance with the person.
   * 1b1.
-Spend n Split informs the user that there is no outstanding balance with that person.
+Spend N Split informs the user that there is no outstanding balance with that person.
   * Use case ends.

 ---